TrushaLalla/Overcoming-Communication-Difficulties-at-Exclusive-Books/README.md

 Description
 Fanatics Number (Loyalty Program) (if not, they may sign up) Phone Number
+Book format
+Whether they want the staff to search for a copy on our online website Whether the store has stock;
+and if not, whether they want staff to check with other branches and possibly order it.

 It allows users to store and retrieve book details seamlessly through a JSON-based storage system, ensuring fast and efficient lookups.The landing page called form1 which is displayed beautifully using relative pictures, different fonts and a simple background making it easy to read, follow and an interactive and colourful window form for them.